-In addition, to broaden its thinking, the CRE published a study carried out by an external consultant on the value of flexibility of production and of consumption for the
+In addition, to broaden its thinking, the CRE published a study carried out by an external consultant on the value of flexibility of production and of consumption for the management and dimensioning of the electricity distribution system.

-Article 199 of the law on energy transition towards green growth provides that the CRE must approve agreements on experimentation with services with local flexibility, concluded between regional authorities and distribution system operators. management and dimensioning of the electricity distribution system.
 This study estimates the economic value that load shedding, peak clipping and energy storage could have for the dimensioning and operating of the electricity distribution systems.
 It then tries to define the situations in which these technologies could provide an economically attractive alternative to reinforce the public network.